If you would also like a face painter to attend your event, just ask Auntie Julie.

 Initially she worked with a partner, running games and disco parties, but was soon ready to branch out on her own, as Auntie Julie.

 Auntie Julie quickly became a well known trade name and company within local councils, school and playgrounds.
-Auntie Julie also started to work for POD, a charity that organises shows in children’s wards at hospitals all around the country.
+She also started to work for POD, a charity that organises shows in children’s wards at hospitals all around the country.

 “Never again,” is what my sister said when she chose to run her boy’s birthday party on her own.
 She thought it would be a doddle.